Data Creep in Schools and Daycares in Waterfront Toronto’s Quayside? Where’s the alarm?

 We should be very concerned as to the scope and scale to which Google has already colonized our children’s futures, via its dominance in the ed-tech space, the entertainment space (Youtube Kids), and the really unfathomable extent of its dynamic, persistent, digital profiling of users’ organic online behaviour.

-What possible options do we have?
+What possible options do we have to counter “data creep”?

 First, remove this “solution” from the existing agreement until we have better protections for minors in Canada, which are inadequate.